 “We proud to contribute to the development of our city, and to serve Borio Mangiarotti SpA, one of Italy’s most noted construction companies, on this occasion.
 Divided into three main areas, the development offered us the possibility to supply different crane models to best meet the jobsite requirements and client needs,” explained Mr. Luciano Friso, Commercial Director, Assistedile.

 “We allocated six Raimondi cranes for the construction of the residential building.
-One MR99 was sold to the contractor several years ago, while four MRT84 and one MRT102 were rented for this project,” he continued.
+One MR99 and one MR75 were sold to the contractor several years ago, while three MRT84s and one MRT102 were rented for this project,” he continued.
 Erected over a period of two days, the flattops will remain at work for a period of approximately 16 months.

 An additional of three rented tower cranes will be at work on the commercial area of the project.
 “The MRT159, already erected with a jib length of 65m and a height of 92m, currently represents the highest freestanding machine in Italy.
 The installation took place over a period of three days thanks to a crane-truck of 800tn,” said Friso.